 - Begin reading a new book from the reading list

-- Monitor the progress and see if you can get benefit from the practice with GatherData.
+- Monitor the progress and see if you can get benefit from the practice with.
 If it doesn’t seem to be getting a desired result, what can you adjust in your intentional experiment that might help?

 - Return to the Trial section in the Adoption Experiment and begin a new loop starting with instruction number 1.

 What Does it Look like?

-Leaders are engaged, connected with the team, and to understand the people who’s efforts they lead.
+Leaders are engaged, connected with the customers and the team, and understand the people whose efforts they lead.
 It requires you to be out front, leading the way.
 This means:

 - You constantly model behaviors you want from your team